 Uses of Horse Mannequins

 Life sized standing models of horses have a wide range of uses, as illustrated by the following vintage photographs.
+I stumbled upon this topic while collecting antique horse photographs, and found there was something weirdly interesting about fake horses and their uses.
 More pictures will be added as I acquire them.

 One of the main uses of standing models of horses it to give very rudimentary training in rigging packs and riding.
 As shown by the wooden horses above used in military training.
 These models are most likely used for basic training on mounting.